tonymm81/table_project/README.md

 - if i make a 20 buttons already. then in for loop we sahe the infoemation to buttons.. and in the sametime we store the device name to button value and use it to function call
 - i update the button define to json value at the same time when you save the devices information.
 If you try to open this part json it complains key error p.

+ver109:
+- wlan devices button works fine. buttons are controlling to correct function. i insert buttons to json library and make them to graphics with for loop. this how i can save devices name to value what we send to function where we change devices state

+plan: next we do controlling to devices. i have to make window where we can change the devices state. also to bulps we have to make a slider on colors and brightness.